LarsZauberer/Pythagorean_triple_generator/README.md

 # Pythagorean triple generator
-This script generate Pythagorean triple
+This script generate Pythagorean triple.

 It lists all integer triples within a given range